dcrapis/oceandao-wiki/Home.md

 See more details on Future and Previous Rounds [here](future-and-previous-rounds).

+You can view our [Public Roadmap](future-and-previous-rounds) to follow our goals each Funding Round.

 ## Project Submission Criteria

 Project criteria: (1) [ROI](On-ROI) towards growth, (2) aligned with Ocean mission, (3) meet a minimum proposal requirement.